 4. Water.
 Drink it up.
 At least three litres per day.
 Our body and brain are mainly water, so we need lots of water every day.
 Reduce the caffeine, this can dehydrate and leave you feeling lethargic.
 Also, it may help prevent the severity of corona virus by drinking a sip of water every 15 minutes and keeping your mouth moist.
 This ensures anything in the mouth enters the gut and the natural bacteria helps lessen the impact. (do your own research on this and please share with me).

 5. Focus on your values.
 What is most important in your life..?
 By focusing on your values for 12-20 minutes per day you release 1200 stress reducing genes.
 And guess what….
 This helps strengthen your immune system.
-Stay tuned for our new Life Values card game!
+Click here to learn more about our new Life Values card game!
+Perfect for

 6. Worry time.
 Spend 15 minutes once a day to focus on your worries.
 Set the alarm on your phone or watch and know that this is your time to worry.
 If you find yourself worrying at other times throughout the day, place it aside and leave it until your designated worry time.
 Notice what happens.